 - Big Brother Instinct: Terry, toward Benjamin... despite there being less than a year between their ages."Is he twelve already?"

 Terry looked slightly embarrassed.
 "I'll be thirteen in January!
 It's not like we're the same age.
 I've got to look out for him, I'm the oldest."

 - Canon Character All Along: With The Reveal in the Year One epilogue, it seems that Rabbi Zeller's daughter, Shoshana, is the minor character Rose Zeller.
 "Shoshana" is usually translated as "Rose," so it's presumably her legal name.

 - Contrasting Sequel Main Character: Harry was raised by a small family that he doesn't like, is happy to be a wizard and sees Hogwarts as his true home.
-Yehudah is basically the opposite of all that.
+Yehudah is basically the opposite of all that, coming from a large, insular, and religious family that he genuinely loves.
 Their Sortings are particularly noteworthy: the Hat says that Harry has a "thirst to prove himself" and almost puts him in Slytherin, but quickly rules out Slytherin for Yehudah, noting that he prefers a quiet life to any sort of ambition.
 (Yehudah's immediate thought: "Of course, who wouldn't?")

 - Death by Childbirth: Implied to be the case for Rabbi Zeller's late wife, Baila Rochel.

 - Deconstruction Fic: The story deconstructs how religious customs and norms interact with the wizarding world.
 Even without religious bigotry, there is still a bit of friction over Yehuda trying to hold onto his traditions while upholding the norms of Hogwarts.